openshift/enhancements/enhancements/installer/assisted-installer-in-cluster.md

 authentication headers, the Assisted Service must generate some random URL or query parameter so that the ISO’s location isn’t easily guessable.
-* Agent APIs (near-term): Until a point where the agent creates and modifies AgentDrivenHostInstallation CRs itself, the agent will continue communicating with the service via REST APIs.
+* Agent APIs (near-term): Until a point where the agent creates and modifies Agent CRs itself, the agent will continue communicating with the service via REST APIs.
 Currently the service embeds the user’s pull secret in the discovery ISO which the agent passes in an authentication header.
 In this case the service can generate and embed some token which it can later validate.

 #### Hive Integration